julelang/manual/src/some-questions.md

 If we assume that the concept of "runtime" in this question is used in the sense of virtual machine, no. Jule is a language compiled entirely into machine code.
 But it has `std/runtime` package in the standard library.
 However, the main purpose of this package is to define special algorithms and some API functions that Jule programs will hear at run time.

 If you want to know more about this package, read the [Runtime](/runtime/) section.

+### Why receiver parameters always named as self?

+In languages ​​like Go, the developer provides the name of the receiver parameter.
+This can sometimes lead to writing shorter code with shorter names.
+But consistent naming is the developer's own effort.
+A simple renaming can be painful when applied to every method, especially in large structs.

+For reasons like these, Jule chose the `self` keyword to eliminate developer thinking cost for receiver name and always ensure a consistent receiver parameter name.
+This is also useful to keep the receiver parameter declaration shorter and gain some syntactical possibilities.